laravel/vapor-docs/1.0/projects/deployments.md

 On subsequent deployments, only the assets that have changed will be uploaded to S3, while unchanged assets will be copied over from the previous deployment.

-### Referencing Relative Asset Paths Via JavaScript
+### Assets On JavaScript

-If you are referencing your project's public assets using a relative domain path in your JavaScript code, you may use Vapor's NPM package that includes a `Vapor.asset` helper which will take care of convert your relative paths to absolute paths.
-To get started, install the laravel-vapor NPM package:
+If you are referencing your project's public assets in your JavaScript code, you may use Vapor's NPM package that includes a `Vapor.asset` helper that will behave like Laravel's `asset` helper but on the client-side.
+To get started, install the `laravel-vapor` NPM package:

 ```bash
 npm install --save-dev laravel-vapor